Rental Car Insurance Guide 2026: Do You Really Need It?

 What your personal auto insurance covers for rentals

-Your personal auto insurance generally extends to rental cars you rent in the U.S. (and sometimes Canada), treating the rental like your own vehicle:
+Your personal auto insurance generally extends to rental cars you rent in the U.S. (and sometimes Canada), treating the rental like your own vehicle.
+As the Insurance Information Institute notes, if you carry comprehensive and collision coverage, the same insurance and deductibles from your auto policy typically apply to a rental used for recreation rather than business:

 Collision coverage: Pays for damage to the rental car in an accident, minus your deductible.
 Same deductible as your regular collision coverage.